rickbsgu/rickb-recipes/recipes/breakfasts/basic-crepes.md

 ### Tools

-- crepe pan, electric _creperie_ (best), or large, flat-bottomed skillet.
+- Crepe pan, electric _creperie_ (best), or large, flat-bottomed skillet.
-- crepe paddle
+- Crepe paddle

-The latter may be hard to come by, but if you're a bit handy with tools, you can make one with a couple of sections of wooden dowel.
-I'll try to provide pictures.
+The latter may be hard to come by, but if you try to use a spatula or some other such clumsy instrument, you'll fail miserably.

+If you're a bit handy with tools, you can easily make one with a couple of sections of wooden dowel of different diameters &mdash; 1/8th inch and 1/4inch, respectively.
+Cut the larger diameter to about 3 inches length and the smaller diameter to about 4 - 6 inches.
+Drill a hole in the larger diameter piece at mid-point big enough to insert the smaller diameter piece into it, and glue it in place to form a 'T'.

+I'll try to provide a picture.

 ### Ingredients